-High Resolution Audio (HRA) or High Definition Audio (HD Audio) is a term used by recording and hi-fi audio retailers for Audio files having highest quality of sound reproduction.
+High-Resolution Audio (HRA) or High-Definition Audio (HD Audio) is a term used by recording and hi-fi audio retailers for audio files having the highest quality of sound reproduction.

-Being a fan of music and love spending time with your music, then chose the best ways to go about it, simple as that.
-One important way to do that is to always go with HD (High Definition) audio.
-Allow us to help you understand what exactly is High Resolution?
+If you are a fan of music and love spending time with it, then choose the best ways to go about it, it's as simple as that.
+One important way to do that is to always go with HD (High-Definition) audio.
+Allow us to help you understand what exactly is High-Resolution?
 Let’s get into the details.

 When a file is recorded, it is done at around 16 bits and 44.1 kHz which is around 9000 kbps, organically, so to speak.
 If you have ever purchased a CD of your favourite band, you get audio in this format at 1400 kbps.
-The very popular mp3 file format you listen to everyday are at a lower and compressed rate ranging between 64 to 320 kbps.
+The very popular MP3 file format you listen to every day is at a lower and compressed rate ranging between 64 to 320 kbps.
 When a file that big (9000 kbps) is compressed to make it smaller and thus easily portable, the original file will obviously lose a few of its characteristics in the process.
-So, do now you understand the difference in everyday mp3s and high resolution music?
+So, do you now understand the difference between everyday MP3s and high-resolution music?

-There are many sources for getting a high quality audio experience.
+There are many sources for getting a high-quality audio experience.
 If you like carrying music around in your pocket, portable music players are your option.
-Companies like Astell&Kern, Sony, Fiio and Acoustic research make perfectly excellent sounding players that support a variety of hi-res audio formats.
+Companies like Astell&Kern, Sony and Cayin make perfectly excellent sounding players that support a variety of hi-res audio formats.
 Some even have an inbuilt DAC to further enhance the audio output.
 Besides these, smartphones like Sony Xperia Z5, Huawei p10 plus, LG V20 and ZTE Axon 7 support High-Res audio, if you didn’t know.

 You could also buy hi-res music online from reputed sources like HDtracks, HighResAudio, Primephonic and many more.
 Websites like Technics tracks and Twaang offer Hindi and Indian classical music in HD as well for download and streaming.
 You can buy an official CD and rip it and add those files to your player too.
 A less tiring affair is using Tidal or Qobuz, which are online High-Res streaming services.

-Thanks to growing awareness about hi-res audio and its subsequent demand, coupled by memory storage devices that seem to keep increasing in capacity while shrinking in size, High Res Audio is making an epic comeback.
-With hi-fi brands like Bowers and Wilkins, Linn and mobile brands like Samsung, LG getting into this market, High Resolution Audio is definitely here to stay..
+Thanks to growing awareness about hi-res audio and its subsequent demand, coupled with memory storage devices that seem to keep increasing in capacity while shrinking in size, high-res audio is making an epic comeback.
+With hi-fi brands like Bowers and Wilkins, Linn and mobile brands like Samsung, LG getting into this market, high-resolution audio is definitely here to stay.